NCERT Solutions For Class 10 History Chapter 5 Print Culture and the Modern World – Free PDF Download

 - The people of different communities and places were thus connected by print media.
 Newspapers conveyed news from one place to another, creating a pan-Indian identity.

 - For example, when Punjab revolutionaries were deported in 1907, Balagangadhar Tilak wrote articles sympathising with them.
-He was arrested which provoked protest among masses.
+He was arrested which provoked protest among the masses.

 Thus it is clear that print culture assisted the growth of nationalism in India.